 In the center of the state’s Enchanted Circle is Taos Ski Valley.
 Ski Magazine regards its terrain as the most challenging in the country with one run an impressive five miles long.
 A whopping 51 percent of the resort’s 110 trails are cut for expert skiers.
 Taos Ski Valley has steep faces and chutes along the back ridges with plenty of moguls mixed in.
 The resort once lacked nearby accommodations, but a new base area has changed that.

 Angel Fire Resort is the only ski resort in New Mexico to offer night skiing.
 On the 560-acre resort, there are 81 runs, of which 56 percent are intermediate.
-The resort also offers terrain parks, glade skiing and a tubing area.
+The resort also offers terrain parks, glade skiing, and a tubing area.

-Sipapu Ski & Summer Resort is family-friendly, but isn’t necessarily gentle.
+Sipapu Ski & Summer Resort is family-friendly but isn’t necessarily gentle.
 Of the 43 runs, only 20 percent are beginner terrain.
-What is gentle is the price: kids 12 and under and adults over 75 ski free.
+What is gentle is the price: kids 12 and under and adults over 75 can ski free.
 Most of the challenging runs are on the top half of the mountain while the intermediate runs fill the bottom half of the 215 skiable acres.

 Conveniently located near the state capital, Ski Santa Fe gets around 230 inches of snow annually.
 The seven lifts lead to 86 runs on 660 acres.
 The ski area boasts fantastic views from almost every run.